How does Big-O Notation work, and can you provide an example?

 The CompareSmallestNumber Java function

 As promised, we want to show you another solution to the problem.
-In this solution, we will use a different algorithm.
-What we do is compare each value in the array to all of the other numbers in the array, and if that value is less than or equal to all of the other numbers in the array then we know that it is the smallest number in the array.
+In this solution, we will use a different algorithm - we will soon compare the big O Notation of the two different solutions below.
+What we do for our second solution to the problem is compare each value in the array to all of the other numbers in the array, and if that value is less than or equal to all of the other numbers in the array then we know that it is the smallest number in the array.

 Now, you've seen 2 functions that solve the same problem - but each one uses a different algorithm.
 We want to be able to say which algorithm is more efficient using mathematical terms, and Big-O analysis allows us to do exactly that.

 Big O analysis of algorithms